 Moc Che reef is the continuation of Cueva del Pargo as it flows further north along the coastline.

-It’s around 12-13 metres deep here and it starts with rolling dunes with soft corals growing along them.
-Further along the reef you’ll find some more coral structures and smaller walls with lots of anenomes and tiny critters, like the adorable sexy shrimp.
+It’s around 12-13 meters deep here and it starts with rolling dunes with soft corals growing along them.
+Further along the reef, you’ll find some more coral structures and smaller walls with lots of anemones and tiny critters, like the adorable sexy shrimp.

 # 3 – Moc Che Deep

-This is the deeper part of Moc Che, which has depth of around 27 metres.
+This is the deeper part of Moc Che, which has a depth of around 27 meters.
 It starts at a plateau and gets progressively deeper along the dive.

-On this dive you’ll see lots of beautiful sponges and coral, with a large amount of huge barrel sponge, which are a common feature of deep dive sites in the region.
+On this dive, you’ll see lots of beautiful sponges and coral, with a large number of huge barrel sponges, which are a common feature of deep dive sites in the region.

 We’ve seen eagle rays, turtles, and even a goliath grouper here.
 You might also spot nurse sharks, and bull sharks during the winter season.